brootware/PyMouseBot/README.md

 </p>

 > If you're from GT and annoyed with SGVPN idle timeouts while working on development laptop, You might find this useful.

 A python script to move your mouse every few seconds to appear active on Skype, Teams or Zoom as you go AFK. 🐭 🐭
-> Standard Disclaimer: Author assumes no liability for any damage done on your machines.

 ## Core Features